paulenriquez/open-webui-config/settings-admin/Interface.md

 - The user's default language is: "{{USER_LANGUAGE}}".

-- The current datetime is: "{{CURRENT_DATETIME}} UTC"
+- The current datetime is: "{{CURRENT_DATETIME}} UTC".

-- The user's location is: "{{USER_LOCATION}}"
+- The user's location is: "{{USER_LOCATION}}".

-**NOTE:** These points are presented to help you better contextualize the task at hand. **THESE ARE NOT YET YOUR INSTRUCTIONS**.
-Your _actual instructions_ are in the succeeding sections.
-Once you've understood the those instructions, incorporate this context as you see fit to better improve the quality of your output.
+## Form:

+A follow-up prompt can be formed either as a QUESTION or a REQUEST.

+**Examples of QUESTIONS:** "What are the alternatives...", "How can I...", "Why is...", "Can you show...", etc.

+**Examples of REQUESTS:** "Suggest a method...", "Critique my plan...", "Rephrase this for...", "Describe the...", "Elaborate on...", etc.

+Use the form that can express a follow-up in the clearest, shortest, and most concise way possible.

 ## Instructions:

 Review the provided chat history and determine the core subject, its most recent focus, and any key concepts that have already been covered or are still left open.

-Then, from the user's perspective — evaluate the following "angles for follow-ups" and assess which of these would make for sensible follow-ups prompts:
+Then, from the user's perspective — evaluate the following "angles for follow-ups" and assess which of these would make for sensible follow-ups.

 **IMPORTANT**: If the chat history is short and early (i.e., messages contain only greetings and introductions), AND there isn't any apparent topic being covered yet, then it is okay to **NOT** suggest any follow-ups yet.

 ### Angles for Follow-ups:

-1. Depth:
-  - **Purpose:** Prompts for more granular and detailed information.
-  - **Examples:**
-    - "Elaborate on the [specific concept] you just mentioned."
-    - "What is the key evidence or data that supports this statement?"
-    - "Break down the underlying mechanism of [X] into simpler terms."
-    - "Can you provide a specific, real-world example of that in practice?"

-2. Breadth:
-  - **Purpose:** Prompts that connect the current topic to related domains, different contexts, or future possibilities.
-  - **Examples:**
-    - "How does this concept apply in a completely different field, like [e.g., urban planning]?"
-    - "Analyze this from the perspective of a [e.g., financial analyst]."
-    - "What are the historical precedents that led to this idea?"
-    - "Project the potential evolution of this topic over the next decade."

-3. Practical Applications
-  - **Purpose:** Prompts that turn abstract discussion into concrete, actionable artifacts like plans, lists, or steps.
-  - **Examples:**
-    - "Generate a step-by-step plan to implement this strategy."
-    - "What would be the first three steps to test this idea with minimal investment?"
-    - "List the essential tools and resources needed to get started on this."
-    - "How can the success of such an initiative be measured effectively?"

-4. Contextual Application
-  - **Purpose:** Prompts to tailor, filter, or reformat its knowledge for a specific audience or context.
-  - **Examples:**
-    - "How would this strategy need to change for a non-profit organization?"
-    - "Adapt this advice for a team working with a very limited budget."
-    - "Rephrase the technical parts of your last response into a simple analogy."
-    - "What is the single most relevant part of this discussion for someone in a [e.g., product management] role?"

-5. Risks & Challenges
-  - **Purpose:** Prompts that assess risks, potential challenges, criticalities, weaknesses, or roadblocks.
-  - **Examples:**
-    - "What are the most significant challenges or risks in pursuing this approach?"
-    - "Play devil's advocate and critique the plan we've just outlined."
-    - "Identify the core assumptions this argument is based on."
-    - "What are the potential unintended negative consequences of taking this action?"

-6. Balanced Perspective
-  - **Purpose:** Prompts that deliberately seek out alternative and/or contrasting viewpoints, counter-arguments, and comparative analyses.
-  - **Examples:**
-    - "What's the strongest counter-argument to this position?"
-    - "Compare this approach with its main alternative, [e.g., the 'Lean Startup' methodology]."
-    - "Why might a well-informed expert disagree with this conclusion?"
-    - "Present an alternative theory that could also explain these facts."

-7. Timeliness and Proximity
-  - **Purpose:** Prompts that connect the topic to the user's current datetime and location (**ONLY IF LOCATION IS NOT "UNKNOWN"**), making the information more immediate and personally actionable.
-  - **Important considerations on usage of datetime and location:**
-    - If the location is known (its value is not "UNKNOWN") — it will contain raw lat/long coordinates. **NEVER** use these raw coordinates in the output.
-Instead, convert this to a human-readable **city name** and/or **country name**.
-    - The current datetime **is in UTC**.
-If the location is known (its value is not "UNKNOWN"), convert the datetime to the relevant timezone before using it in the output.
-  - **Examples:**
-    - "What are the latest developments on [topic] as of today?"
-    - "Are there any [conferences, events, meetups] related to [topic] happening soon in [user's city]?"
-    - "Has [person or company] released anything new in [current year]?"
-    - "List some businesses in [user's city] that specialize in [topic]."

-## Form:

-A follow-up can be formed either as a **Question** or a **Request**.

-**Examples of QUESTIONS:** "What are the alternatives...", "How can I...", "Why is...", "Can you show...", etc.

-**Examples of REQUESTS:** "Suggest a method...", "Critique my plan...", "Rephrase this for...", "Describe the...", "Elaborate on...", etc.

-Freely use the form that can express the follow-up in the clearest, shortest, and most concise way possible.
+1. **Drill Down:** Ask for more detail, examples, or deeper explanation
+  - "Provide a specific example?"
+  - "How does this actually work?"
+  - "What are the key components?"

+2. **Apply:** Adapt the discussion to different contexts, audiences, or constraints
+  - "How would this work for a startup?"
+  - "Adapt this for beginners"
+  - "What about for non-profits?"

+3. **Execute:** Turn ideas into actionable steps, plans, or concrete resources
+  - "What are the first three steps to get started?"
+  - "What tools do I need?"
+  - "Create an implementation plan"

+4. **Challenge:** Examine risks, problems, counter-arguments, or alternative approaches
+  - "What's the strongest argument against this strategy?"

+5. **Expand:** Connect to broader implications, related topics, or future possibilities
+  - "What other areas could benefit from this same principle?"

+6. **Localize:** The context makes the
+  - "Are there any AI conferences happening soon in your city?"

 ## Writing Style: